Skip to content

 Field Value

-Name e.g. Rinklingen → Community Rinklingen
+Name e.g. Rinklingen → Place Rinklingen

 Order 100 (lower number = higher priority)